NATO's Stoltenberg acknowledges 'different views' on Syria | DW | 25.10.2019

 "I discussed this proposal with the German defense minister, Annegret Kramp-Karrenbauer, and she also discussed that with other allies during the meeting," Stoltenberg said.
 "I think we all welcome, and I welcome, proposals that can help us make progress on the ground in northern Syria.
 And we welcome that we have seen a decrease in violence, but we need more lasting and sustainable solutions."

-Stoltenberg also acknowledged, however, that there "still remains some work to be done on the many different details, and also to garner the necessary political support," before Kramp-Karrenbauer's proposal might come into force.
+Stoltenberg also acknowledged, however, that there "still remains some work to be done on the many different details, and also to garner the necessary political support," before Kramp-Karrenbauer's proposal could come into force.

 Read more: Germany defends vision of international 'security zone' in Syria